 8 Qs with a Silicon Prairie Founder: Dana Dyksterhuis of HERE: For You, For Them

 Dana Dyksterhuis (above left, next to co-founder Jen Armstrong) is co-founder of HERE: For You, For Them, a mindfulness-based mental health support company with offices in Omaha and London.
 Dyksterhuis and her company are part of the Startup Collaborative.
-She gave some insightful responses about working from home during the pandemic in a previous SPN article.
-Our interest in her entrepreneurial journey led us to ask some further questions about her experience.

 How did you get started?

 My background is as a news reporter and then in PR and Marketing, but when I moved to Seattle from Omaha almost 14 years ago, I immediately became entrenched in the entrepreneurial spirit of the city and all of the support available to entrepreneurs.
 I began with a PR job in Seattle, but after layoffs due to an M&A I began my own consulting business, BoastHouse, which remains an ongoing side business to this day.
 Around the same time I launched BoastHouse, I also had an idea to create an app that united sports fans when they moved or traveled ~ Being in a new city from Nebraska, I was looking to connect with other people from home and found it difficult.
 I eventually discovered that there were designated “Watch Sites” across the US for Husker fans to go watch the game with other fans.
 I went to the designated bar in Seattle for the next Husker game, and had the best time!